StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 For cases where the artist's vision matters, like original paintings for decorating my home, or the panels for a graphic novel, I think StableDiffusion or DALL-E 2 for that matter are far away from beating humans.
 So far.

 However, I guess many freelance artists who work for commissions may find less demand for their work as bloggers or random people get their art itch scratched by AI art.
-I would love to hear the opinion of artists from that sort of market on this, as I am quite ignorant of how the whole process works (for instance, what kind of people comission art in the first place).
+I would love to hear the opinion of artists from that sort of market on this, as I am quite ignorant of how the whole process works (for instance, what kind of people commission art in the first place).

 I think models like this can also enhance artists' work.
 Say you are asked to draw 5 illustrations of a character doing different things.
 You could use dall-e to get 5 relevant background scenes in 5 minutes, then use your time to add in the characters and some details on top of them.
 AI art models are significantly better at drawing background scenes than action and characters, so this is a combination of the best capabilities of both human and machine.